tatsuyafujisaki/script-cheat-sheet/README.md

+# Bash/Zsh
-# How to remove the first or the last character from a variable
+## How to remove the first or the last character from a variable
 ```shell
 s=abc
 echo ${s#?} # bc
 echo ${s%?} # ab
 ```

-# How to create a directory if it does not exist in Bash/Zsh.
+## How to create a folder if it does not exist
 ```shell
 folder1=~/foo
 [ -e ${folder} ] || mkdir -p ${folder}
 ```

-# How to redirect stdout and/or stderr in Bash/Zsh
+## How to redirect stdout and/or stderr
 ```shell
 echo hello > /dev/null # redirects stdout only.
 echo hello 2> /dev/null # redirects stderr only.
 echo hello &> /dev/null # redirects both stdout and stderr.
 ```

-# How to replace or delete substring(s) in Bash/Zsh
+## How to replace or delete substring(s)
 ```shell
 S=old_and_old
 echo ${S/old} # deletes the first "old" and shows "_and_old".